manishas/scylla/readme.md

 Setup / Install
 ---------------
 Scylla comes with a vagrant file and init script.
 Install vagrant (http://vagrantup.com) and run 'vagrant up'.

+The one bit you'll need to configure is your mail credentials.
+Copy mail-example.js to mail.js and add your sendgrid credentials.

 You can now interact with Scylla at http://localhost:8090/

 If you don't want to run it in vagrant, check out the vagrantBootstrap.sh, which serves as documentation of installation.